Norah Hoult: Early life and education

+Career

 Hoult began her career in journalism, working for British newspapers.
 She worked first for the Sheffield Daily Telegraph, followed by the Telegraph and Pearson's Magazine.
 Her first book, Poor Women!, appeared in 1928.
 This collection of five short stories received critical praise, and has been reprinted several times, both individually and in selected editions.
 It was followed by a novel, Time Gentlemen!
 Time!
 (1930), which deals with a woman's unhappy marriage to an alcoholic.
 This novel exemplifies Hoult's interest in depicting the strain of social constrains and maintaining respectability in Ireland during the 1930s and 1950s.

 Hoult married the writer Oliver Stonor, and lived with him at The Cottage in Windsor Great Park for a year; the marriage was dissolved in 1934.
 She returned to Ireland to collect material for her writing in 1931, and remained there until 1937, when she moved to New York for two years.
 Her next two books, Holy Ireland (1935) and its sequel Coming from the Fair (1937), show Irish family life before World War I.

 Fellow Irish writer, Seán Ó Faoláin, wrote to Hoult in 1936 to congratulate her on Holy Ireland.
 O'Faolain wrote that he 'admire[d] the strength of it [...] and the sympathy of it'.
 Contemporary critics are similarly complimentary about her work, comparing her not only to short story writers such as O'Faolain and Frank O'Connor but also to novelists including Kate O'Brien and Edna O'Brien for the way in which her work examines the influence of the Catholic Church on the quotidian lives of Irish women.

 In 1939 she settled in Bayswater, London, not far from Violet Hunt upon whom Claire Temple the protagonist in There Were No Windows (1944) is modelled.
 The novel There Were No Windows is set in London during the Second World War in which the trauma of the Blitz impacts upon Claire Temple, a novelist suffering with dementia.

-In 1957 she returned to live in Ireland.
+In 1957, Hoult, returned to live in Ireland.
 In 1977 she published her last book.

-She died at Jonquil Cottage, Greystones, County Wicklow, on April 6, 1984.
+Hoult died at Jonquil Cottage, Greystones, County Wicklow, on April 6, 1984.
+She destroyed all of her papers, but Oliver Stoner kept two of her manuscripts which are now held by the Library of Trinity College Dublin.
 Hoult was a friend of many notable Irish figures including James Stephens and poet and physician Oliver St. John Gogarty.
 Hoult was also friends with the Scottish writer Fred Urquhart and some of their correspondence is preserved in his archive.